00bradw/vanSite/pages/tour.md

   <figcaption>Description for the video</figcaption>
 </figure>

 The kitchen sink and burner are located next to the door, so campers can "cook with a view," have ventilation, and also cook from the outside if desired.
-The counter remains at a convenient height when standing on the outside, and the sink faucet is flexible to allow for outdoor use.
-Additionally, when the sink faucet is articulate towards the outside, it makes for a great shower head!
+The counter remains at a convenient height when standing on the outside, and the articulating sink faucet is flexible to allow for outdoor use.
+Additionally, the sink faucet can be used as a shower head when oriented towards the outside of the van.

 <figure style="text-align: center;">
   <video controls autoplay muted loop style="max-width: 100%; height: auto;">